 - Color blindness

 - Color is not the only element used to distinguish different elements of this game, but some visual aspects of the game may be difficult to distinguish for colorblind players.

 - Visual Aspects

 - Zooming options are present during gameplay.
 The game depends heavily on visual graphics for gameplay.
 Font color, size, and type cannot be adjusted.

 - Cognitive Aspects

-- The game includes a sandbox area for players to hone and test skills without time-based pressure.
+- The game includes a practice mode for players to test skills without time-based pressure.
 Some parts of gameplay are time sensitive.

 - This game is only playable on platforms that support Adobe Flash, which may no longer be supported by browsers beginning in 2020.
 It is not supported by mobile devices.